qiwey/hospitalbooking-/README.md

 ## Usage
 1. Start the backend server.
 2. Start the frontend application.
-3. Access the application in your web browser at `http://localhost:3000` (or the specified port).
+3. Access the application in your web browser at `http://localhost:8080` (or the specified port).

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/new-feature`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request.
+4. MySQL password : Myp@ssword

 ## License
 This project is licensed under the [MIT License](LICENSE).